 - A high Standard Deviation value means the price has been making large swings, far from its average.
 A high reading could indicate a robust, healthy trend, but it might also signify a final point of exhaustion right before a potential reversal.

 This knowledge helps traders adapt their strategies.
-For example, attempting to use a trend-following strategy when the Standard Deviation is flat is a recipe for frustration.
+For example, attempting to use a trend-following strategy when the Standard Deviation indicator is flat is a recipe for frustration.
 Conversely, knowing when volatility is high helps traders determine when to widen their stop losses for proper risk management to avoid being shaken out by noise.

 2. How To Calculate The Standard Deviation Indicator?